 Southwest points value

 Rapid Rewards points – while more valuable than the average credit card point, fall in the middle of the pack for airline rewards programs.
-While Southwest offers more value than some competitors, including JetBlue and United MileagePlus, it’s also far outmatched by a few airlines, including British Airways and American Airlines.
+While Southwest offers more value than some competitors, including JetBlue and United MileagePlus, it’s also outmatched by a few airlines, including Delta and American Airlines.
 We value Southwest points at approximately 1.6 cents per point:

 Why we value Southwest points less than some airline currencies